gsoules/MkDocs/digital-archive/docs/superuser/install-digital-archive.md

     -	**Show Empty Elements**: *Unchecked*
     -	**ImageMagick Directory Path**: `/usr/bin`
 -	Click the `Install` button
--   You should see the `Success!` page
+-   You should see the `Success!` page.

 ![Site settings](install-digital-archive-2.jpg)

-!!! note "Super administrator"
-    The username and password you specify above are for an Omeka *super administrator*.
-    See [Omeka terminology](../../administrator/omeka/#terminology) to learn what it means to be a super administrator.

 ### Login to Omeka

 Follows these steps to login to Omeka.

 -	On the `Success!` page, click the `Admin Dashboard` button
--	Login with the user name and password from the previous steps
+-	Login with the super administrator user name and password
 -   Check the `Remember Me` checkbox
 -   Click the `Login` button
 -   The `Dashboard` page should display.